Examinations for Candidacy

 Oral Qualifying Examination

-The Oral Qualifying Examination is given by all members of the Qualifying Exam committee and tests the breadth and depth of knowledge in all three areas of specialization.
-Students who have passed the Qualifying Examination are eligible for Advancement to Candidacy for the PhD, which carries with it reduced fees and the degree of C. Phil.
-(Candidate in Philosophy).
+The Oral Qualifying Examination is given by all members of the Qualifying Exam committee and tests the breadth and depth of knowledge in all three fields.
+Students who have passed the Qualifying Examination are eligible for Advancement to Candidacy for the PhD.
 Upon successful passing of the Oral Qualifying Examination, the student should file for Application for Candidacy with the Graduate Division.